IAMconsortium/pyam/doc/source/data.rst

 where each timeseries is one row and the timesteps are represented as columns.

-While long-format tables have advantages for the internal implementation of many :class:`pyam` functions, wide-format tables are more intuitive to users.
+While long-format tables have advantages for the internal implementation of many
+|pyam| functions, wide-format tables are more intuitive to users.
 The method :meth:`timeseries() <pyam.IamDataFrame.timeseries>` converts between
 the formats and returns a :class:`pandas.DataFrame` in wide format.
 Exporting an :class:`IamDataFrame` to file using